MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
+`Nov./01/2024` Our paper "SearchQ" on the post-training & data-free compression on LLMs have been accepted by TCAS-AI 2024!
+Congratulations to Ning Yang.

+`Oct./03/2024` Our Paper "STCO" on the AI Compilation Optimization have been accepted by TODAES 2024!
+Congratulations to Shiyuan.

 `Sep./08/2024` Our two papers on the PQ Compression and SNN Quantization have been accepted by ASP-DAC 2025!
 Congratulations to Zongwu and Haomin.

 `Aug./26/2024` I received a grant from the NSFC Youth Fund titled "Neural Network Hardware-Software Co-design Architecture Based on Adaptive Compression Ecoding".